opencast/opencast/docs/guides/admin/docs/installation/rpm-fedora.md

 For this guide, `opencast20` is used as placeholder for the package name.
 It will install the latest version of the Opencast 2.0.x branch.
 If you want to install another version, please change the name accordingly.

-> *Notice: Since the name `matterhorn` was dropped between version 1.6 and 2.0, old packages were named
-> `opencast-matterhornXX`.*

 ### Basic Installation

 For a basic installation (All-In-One) just run:

-    sudo dnf install opencast20
+    dnf install opencast21

-This will install the default distribution of matterhorn and all its dependencies, including the 3rd-Party-Tools.
+This will install the default distribution of Opencast and all its dependencies, including the 3rd-Party-Tools.

 Now you can start Opencast:

-    sudo systemctl start matterhorn.service
+    systemctl start opencast.service

 While Opencast is preconfigured, it is strongly recommended to follow at least the [Basic Configuration guide](../configuration/basic.md).
 It will help you to set your hostname, login information, …